redpesk-core/sec-lsm-manager/docs/protocol.md

 version it will uses.

 If hello is used, it must be the first message.
-If it is not used, the protocol implicitely switch to the default version.
+If it is not used, the protocol implicitly switch to the default version.

 Later versions will accept more than one version, the server will choose the one it supports and return it with done.

-If the message is not understood or the version is not suported, the server
+If the message is not understood or the version is not supported, the server
 reply:

 	s->c error invalid